-- Tang is the metal tongue which holds the fret into the fingerboard with the help of protrusions to grip the wood.
-These work like row of hooks and are called “barbs” or “dimples” or “studs”.
+- Tang is the metal tongue that holds the fret into the fingerboard with the help of protrusions to grip the wood.
+These work like rows of hooks and are called “barbs” or “dimples” or “studs”.

 - Four elements completely define the style of the fret.
-Two of them specify crown and balance two define the tang.
-These are the width and height of the crown, the size of the studs and the depth of the tang.
-Size and shape of these elements are varied to suit different types of guitars and playing preferences.
+Two of them specify the crown and the balance two define the tang.
+These are the width and height of the crown, the size of the studs, and the depth of the tang.
+The size and shape of these elements are varied to suit different types of guitars and playing preferences.

 Crown Width & Height

-Crown width varies between 0.053” (ultra narrow) to 0.115” (jumbo), Wider crowns produce produce strong tones.
-However, their wear can produce very pronounced intonation affects.
-Narrow frets wear down faster, but have lower intonation drifts.
+Crown width varies between 0.053” (ultra-narrow) to 0.115” (jumbo), Wider crowns produce strong tones.
+However, their wear can produce very pronounced intonation effects.
+Narrow frets wear down faster but have lower intonation drifts.

-Crown height amy vary between 0.032” (short) to 0.060” (tall).
-Taller frets have longer life.
-If you have stronger grip, whereby you grip neck tightly or frequently use a Capo, go fall shorter crowns.
+Crown height may vary between 0.032” (short) to 0.060” (tall).
+Taller frets have a longer life.
+If you have a stronger grip, whereby you grip your neck tightly or frequently use a Capo, go fall shorter crowns.
 This is because the strings will be pulled sharply as you play.
 Shorter or low frets wear out faster and need to be replaced often.

 Most contemporary Acoustic guitars have medium frets.
 Gibson used low jumbo frets on their older instruments.
 These frets have dimensions of 0.110” x 0.035” and were also called low “speed” frets.
 These were used mostly on Electric instruments.

-These are sometimes used for replacement of individual high frets on guitars having otherwise worn out frets.
+These are sometimes used for the replacement of individual high frets on guitars having otherwise worn-out frets.

 Stud Size and Tang Depth

-These are also referred to as the Tang width and depth in many literatures.
-They can have different combinations of dimensions independent of crown.
-In older guitars, before 1930, tang without crowns were used and were called bar frets.
+These are also referred to as the Tang width and depth in many pieces of literature.
+They can have different combinations of dimensions independent of the crown.
+In older guitars, before 1930, tang without crowns was used and was called bar frets.
 Crowns form a T-shape with Tangs and hence, these are also known as T-Frets.

 Dimensions of Tang have a big impact on the guitar neck.
 Use correct size tangs if you have to do refretting for any reason.

 Pressing strings against the frets results in subtle wear of the frets due to friction between the two.
-The wear is not even along the fret and cause pitting and dents, which is more pronounced under the unwound strings.
+The wear is not even along the fret and causes pitting and dents, which are more pronounced under the unwound strings.
 Frequent use of Capos can also cause a lot of wear.
-Flattening of crowns cause intonation and string rattle issues.
+Flattening of crowns causes intonation and string rattle issues.